DnPrajapati/React-ToDo-List_API/README.md

-#ToDo-List_API App
+# ToDo-List_API App
->By Dhruvil Prajapati
+> By Dhruvil Prajapati

 This app get ToDo-List Data from server

-##Functionality
+## Functionality

--Fetch server data
+- Fetch data from server ( https://jsonplaceholder.typicode.com/todos/ )
--Display data of selected user at once
+- Display data of selected user
--Change Status from Pending->Done and vice-versa
+- Change Status from Pending-->Done and vice-versa